Moesif/moesifwsgi/examples/readme.md

 1. Optional: Setup [virtual env](https://virtualenv.pypa.io/en/stable/).
 Start the virtual env by `virtualenv benv` & `source benv/bin/activate`

-2. Install moesifwsgi in the environment by `pip install moesifwsgi`
+2. Inside `examples/bottle/`, Install dependencies in the environment by `pip install -r requirements.txt`

-3. Install Rest Framework by, `pip install bottle`

-4. Be sure to edit the `examples/bottle/hello.py` to include your own application id in `moesif_settings`.
+3. Be sure to edit the `examples/bottle/hello.py` to include your own application id in `moesif_settings`.

-5. Inside, `examples/bottle/` folder.
+4. Inside, `examples/bottle/` folder.
 Run `python hello.py`

 To verify: send few request to the local server such as 'http://localhost:6080/hello' and check in your moesif account that events are captured.